Pak Pak Pakaak

 Pak Pak Pakaak is a 2005 Indian Marathi-language children's adventure comedy-drama film directed by debutant Gautam Joglekar and produced by Aashish Rego under the banner of SOC Films.
-The film starring Nana Patekar, Saksham Kulkarni, Narayani Shastri, Jyoti Subhash in lead roles.
+The film stars Nana Patekar, Saksham Kulkarni, Narayani Shastri, Jyoti Subhash in lead roles.

 Plot

 A young mischievous boy Chikhluoo/Chiklu goes to a big forest which is haunted by a demon called Bhutya.
 Through many encounters, Chiklu befriends a ghost and their lives change forever.